DataTalksClub/mlops-zoomcamp/cohorts/2024/03-orchestration/homework.md

       - "5000:5000"
     volumes:
       - "${PWD}/mlflow:/home/mlflow/"
+    networks:
+      - app-network
 ```

+Note that `app-network` is the same network as for mage and postgre containers.
+If you use a different compose file, adjust it.

 We should already have `mlflow==2.12.1` in requirements.txt in the mage project we created for the module.
 If you're starting from scratch, add it to your requirements.

+Next, start the compose again and create a data exporter block.

+In the block, we

+* Log the model (linear regression)
+* Save and log the artifact (dict vectorizer)

+If you used the suggested docker-compose snippet, mlflow should be accessible at `http://mlflow:5000`.

+Find the logged model, and find MLModel file.
+What's the size of the model? (`model_size_bytes` field):

+* 14,534
+* 9,534
+* 4,534
+* 1,534

+## Submit the results

+* Submit your results here: https://courses.datatalks.club/mlops-zoomcamp-2024/homework/hw3
+* If your answer doesn't match options exactly, select the closest one